jtnystrom/Discount/docs/Minimizers.md

 `/path/to/output/dir_bucketStats` will be created for the output.
 Each line in the output file will represent a single k-mer bin.
 The output files will contain six columns, which are:
 Bin minimizer, number of superkmers, total number of k-mers, distinct k-mers, unique k-mers, maximum abundance for a single k-mer.
-See the file discount/bucket/BucketStats.scala for details.
+Consult the documentation for the class `com.jnpersson.discount.bucket.BucketStats` for details.

 The above example uses the universal frequency ordering, which is the one we recommend for efficient k-mer counting.
 The commands below can be used to enable other orderings.
 Please see our paper (linked above) for definitions of these